 Counseling is a covered service under the GatorCare plan, whether you are interested in short-term care like pre-marital counseling or long-term care with a therapist.
 Counseling involves communicating with your provider to establish your mental health goals and then working together to achieve those goals.

-GatorCare members have access to counseling services via UF Health and New Directions Behavioral Health.
+GatorCare members have access to counseling services via UF Health and Lucet Behavioral Health (Formerly known as New Directions).
 Visit each provider’s page to learn more about their services.

-Therapists in the New Directions network are available to GatorCare members at the Tier 1 level.
+Therapists in the Lucet Health network (Formerly known as New Directions) are available to GatorCare members at the Tier 1 level.
 Use the online portal to find a provider near you, or call 866-287-9569 for assistance finding a provider.

 UF Health Psychology offers counseling services for a wide range of conditions, including phobias, social anxiety, obsessive-compulsive disorder, eating disorders, and more.
 Speak to your primary care provider to request a referral for services.